crownchakra/crownchakra.github.io/_posts/2023-12-27-Process-Injection-Part_0.md

 th = CreateThread(0, 0, (LPTHREAD_START_ROUTINE) exec_mem, 0, 0, 0);
 WaitForSingleObject(th, -1);} ```

+##Conclusion##
+This basic guide provides a starting point for running shellcode via the creation of a new thread.
+Remember, this method is straightforward and lacks advanced evasion or obfuscation techniques.
+As you progress, consider exploring more sophisticated approaches to enhance the security and stealth of your shellcode execution.

 <iframe width="853" height="480" src="https://www.youtube.com/embed/RuDwyIZdduc" title="Process Injection 0 - Executing payload locally using shellcode." frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>